 Argument: [no/implication/quality/any] Default: no

 Enables a heuristic algorithm to attempt to resolve ambiguous gene-group mappings in the knowledge database.
-Providing this option with no argument is the same as using ‘any’, which applies all heuristic algorithms at once.
+This option’s argument is optional and defaults to ‘any’, which applies all heuristics together.

 --report-ld-profiles / REPORT_LD_PROFILES